Contrasting Core & Main (NYSE:CNM) & Greenlane (NASDAQ:GNLN)

 |2.38

-7.9% of Greenlane shares are held by institutional investors.
-83.6% of Greenlane shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+7.9% of Greenlane shares are owned by institutional investors.
+83.6% of Greenlane shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This table compares Core & Main and Greenlane’s gross revenue, earnings per share and valuation.
+This table compares Greenlane and Core & Main’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue